 Countryside and Rights of Way Act

 If a site has been dedicated under the CRoW act, or if there is a right of way on the site, there will be legal limitations regarding the extent of the disruption public access allowed.
 You should also bear in mind that if paths on site have been subject to unchallenged use by the public for at least 20 years, there may be a presumption of dedication under Section 31 of the Highways Act 1980.

 The Plant Health Service regulates and advises on topics including timber treatment, wood marking, wood packaging, quarantine controls, phytosanitary certificates, and imports and exports of timber and wood materials.

 There are a number of legal restrictions on the import and export; and movement within the UK of some timber species.
 This is covered by a number of pieces of legislation listed here.
 There is guidance on the plant health aspects of timber and wood import and export.

 If you need more information then either contact Plant Health England, or check with your local woodland officer.

 Ash dieback (Chalara Fraxinea) Regulations

 The discovery of Chalara Fraxinea in ash trees in Great Britain required the passing of legislation on 29th October 2012 to minimize the spread of the disease.
 It's primary impact is to restrict the importing and movement of ash trees for planting.

 If a site is found to have Chalara infection, a Plant Health Notice will be issued.
 This prevents the movement of all ash material from the site, however the wood may be used for fuel on the site.
 For sites that are free of infection there is no restriction on the sale of firewood and wood chips.

-There is general information about the disease on the Forestry Commission website at: www.forestry.gov.uk/chalara
+There is general information about the disease on the Forest Research website at: Ash dieback (Hymenoscyphus fraxineus) - Forest Research.